 There’s been some criticism of the corporate sponsorship option, whereby in return for donating companies can use the Poppy in their own advertising.
 I find it difficult to get worked up about that as a matter of principle: after all, the lifeblood of the organisation is fund-raising and it can’t reasonably be faulted for pursuing new sources of revenue.

 Still, it left a bad taste in the mouth when the arms dealer BAE Systems was allowed to use the Poppy in exchange for sponsoring the appeal.
 That said, the current crop of “corporate partnerships” seems inoffensive enough.

 The second strand of the debate concerns the way the act of “remembrance” has been transformed into the promotion of militarism and jingoism (not to mention Unionism).

 I dislike this time of year.
-For one thing, there will be the all-too-predictable behaviour from the Old Firm: some Celtic supporters will stage their usual protest at any attempt to have the Poppy symbol appear on the team’s shirt and also Rangers FC will display various hysterically overdone shows of support for the proclaimed backbone of the Union, namely its armed forces.
+For one thing, there will be the all-too-predictable behaviour from the supporters of the two main football clubs here in Glasgow: some Celtic fans will stage their usual protest at any attempt to have the Poppy symbol appear on the team’s shirt and also Rangers FC will display various hysterically overdone shows of support for the proclaimed backbone of the Union, namely its armed forces.

 Jon Snow, the C4 TV presenter, will make his own protest at what he has called – perhaps a little intemperately – “Poppy fascism”.
 His objection is to the pressure put on those on TV to wear the Poppy and to do so conspicuously.
 Even those in shirtsleeves or cardigans, garments after all that don’t come with any suitable buttonhole, are not exempted.
 Those in the military are compelled to wear the Poppy, which changes its character to that of an item of uniform.